 How to Block Ads in Firefox on Desktop Using AdLock

-You can get rid of all ads in your desktop Firefox in three simple steps:
+You can get rid of all ads on your desktop Firefox in several simple steps, and we’re gonna tell you how.

 Download AdLock

-Follow this link to download AdLock for Windows.
+Follow this link to download the executable package of the AdLock application for Windows.

 Install AdLock